-For the UK to lead the world in conducting and promoting rigorous research.
+For the UK research system to be outstanding in conducting and promoting rigorous and transparent research.

 Organisation and membership

-UKRN structure, with Local Network Leads (coordinating local network activity), Institutional Leads (working in partnership with Local Network Leads), Steering Group, Stakeholder Engagement Group and Advisory Board.
+UKRN structure, with Local Network Leads (coordinating local network activity), Institutional Leads (working in partnership with Local Network Leads), Supervisory Board, Stakeholder Engagement Group, and Advisory Committees.
+Arrows suggest information flow.